Uncover the Secrets of the Luxurious Cognac: A Guide to its Aromatic Flavors, Rich History, and Production Areas

 How is Cognac made?

-The base wine must be low in alcohol, absolutely non-aromatic, with an alcohol content between 8 and 10 degrees and not contain sulfites.
+The base wine must be low in alcohol, absolutely non-aromatic, have an alcohol content between 8 and 10 degrees, and not contain sulfites.

-The grapes are harvested well in advance so that they have strong acidity and then they are fermented for about twenty days.
-But don’t think about a drinkable wine, it is a sort of acidic, undrinkable and immature mixture that will then be distilled.
-It is very similar “as a base” to the wort, the first fermented malt liquid used to distill whiskey, the procedure is very similar.
+The grapes are harvested well in advance so that they have strong acidity, and then they are fermented for about twenty days.
+But don’t think about a drinkable wine; it is a sort of acidic, undrinkable, and immature mixture that will then be distilled.
+It is very similar “as a base” to the wort, the first fermented malt liquid used to distill whiskey, and the procedure is very similar.

-As always, distillation is based on the fact that the various substances, aldenes, alcohols and ethers have different volatility, that is, they evaporate at very different temperatures: in French, distillation is called chauffe.
+Distillation is always based on the fact that the various substances—aldenes, alcohols, and ethers—have different volatility, which means they evaporate at very different temperatures; in French, distillation is known as chauffe.

-The wine is placed in the boiler, which usually has a capacity of 12 hectoliters, in contact with the fire, it is heated and thus it is transformed into vapors.
-Vapors that rise and sneak into the so-called swan neck and pass into the chauffe vin (wine warmer) and finally into the cooler, where it returns to the liquid state.
+The wine is placed in the boiler, which usually has a capacity of 12 hectoliters.
+In contact with the fire, it is heated, and thus it is transformed into vapor.
+Vapors that rise and sneak into the so-called swan neck pass into the chauffe vin (wine warmer) and finally into the cooler, where they return to the liquid state.

 But this is only the first distillation, which produces brouillis, a cloudy liquid that reaches 30 degrees alcohol at most.
 A second distillation is needed, the bonne chauffe, which can last up to 12 hours.
 Do not think of a river of distillate, the final product falls almost in drops.

-And it is during the bonne chauffe that the distiller chooses how, where and when to cut the heads, which are unpleasant aldehydes, sulfur dioxide and methyl alcohol, but which evaporate before the alcohol and the heads, the heavier substances.
-Obviously, heads and tails do not jump, they still have precious alcohol and so they are added to the next chauffe and redistilled.
+During the bonne chauffe, the distiller decides how, where, and when to cut the heads, which are unpleasant aldehydes, sulfur dioxide, and methyl alcohol that evaporate before the alcohol and the heads, which are heavier.
+Obviously, heads and tails do not jump, they still have precious alcohol, and so they are added to the next chauffe and redistilled.

 Aging of Cognac in cask: the secret ingredient

-However, the distillate that comes out of the still is not Cognac yet, it needs the aging phase in wood, which must be at least 2 years old.
+However, the distillate that comes out of the still is not yet cognac; it needs the aging phase in wood, which must be at least 2 years old.
 The wood comes from the forests of Limousine and Tronçais.
-The finest Cognac is placed in good wood, the less toasted one so as not to ruin it with excessive smoking.
+The finest cognac is aged in good wood, preferably less toasted, to avoid being ruined by excessive smoking.
 It is not easy to find the right wood, because at first, you need a more incisive wood that releases tannin and color, then it must only act as a container for aging.

-And consider that Cognac loses about 4% of volume in barrels every year, certainly, it refines, rounds off, loses alcohol and the most pungent notes: it is a necessary process, as important as distillation.
+And keep in mind that Cognac loses about 4% of its volume in barrels every year.
+This is a necessary process, just as important as distillation, because it refines, smooths out, loses alcohol, and loses the most pungent notes.
 And the cellars of the Charente are perfect, on the ground floor, where a good humidity creates the optimal conditions for the maturation of the distillate.

 The assembly of Cognac

-Cognac has no vintage, like brandy, apart from a few rare cases resulting from a unique vintage.
+Like brandy, cognac doesn’t have a vintage, but in a few rare cases, it does have a unique vintage.
 But we are talking about events that are more unique than rare.
-The age of a Cognac is given by the youngest distillate present in the blend.
+The age of a cognac is given by the youngest distillate present in the blend.

-This is why the final phase of blending the various Cognacs is fundamental, it is a recipe within the recipe.
-The cellar master is the one who chooses the cuvées and models them until he finds the product he wants or that has made the maison famous.
+This is why the last step of mixing the different cognacs is so important; it’s like a recipe within a recipe.
+The cellar master selects and models the cuvées until he finds the product he desires or that has made the maison famous.

 The aging of Cognac

-Attention, the age of Cognac is given by the years spent in wood, when it is bottled its maturation stops.
-So a 50-year-old Cognac has spent 50 years in wood, the period in the bottle is irrelevant.
+Be aware that the age of cognac is determined by the number of years it spends in wood; once bottled, maturation ceases.
+So a 50-year-old cognac has spent 50 years in wood; the period in the bottle is irrelevant.

 There are three classifications to designate Cognac based on age.

 Three Stars, V.S.
-(Very Special), Sélection, de Luxe: the first step, a young Cognac of at least two and a half years is cut with more mature spirits of 5-10 years (usually).
+(Very Special), Sélection, and De Luxe: the first step is to blend a young Cognac (at least two and a half years) with more mature spirits (usually 5-10 years).

-V.S.O.P. o Réserve: Very Superior Old Pale is a Cognac where the youngest distillate has aged in cask for at least 4 and a half years.
-And here we start to get serious, complexity, roundness and sumptuousness are more evident.
+V.S.O.P. o Réserve: Very Superior The youngest distillate in Old Pale Cognac has aged in cask for at least four and a half years.
+And here we start to get serious, complexity, roundness, and sumptuousness are more evident.

 XO or Napoleon: the youngest Cognac has a minimum age of 6 years.

-Hors d’âge: they are Napoleon as a denomination, however they indicate particularly valuable products, refined for up to 50 years.
+Hors d’âge: they are Napoleon’s as a denomination, but they indicate particularly valuable products, refined for up to 50 years.

 Cognac Food Pairings

-Excellent to accompany spoon desserts, chocolate, bread cake, tiramisu, apple pie, trifle, kunefe, baklava, chocolate salami, galaktoboureko, but it is also perfect as an ingredient to flavor the desserts themselves.
+It’s great for spoon desserts like chocolate, bread cake, tiramisu, apple pie, trifle, kunefe, baklava, chocolate salami, and galaktoboureko, but it’s also great for flavoring the desserts themselves.